vfarcic/devops24/manuscript/05-chart-museum.md

     --reuse-values
 ```

-We can see from the first line of the output that the `release "go-demo-3" does not exist`, so Helm decided to install it instead doing the upgrade.
+We can see from the first line of the output that the `release "go-demo-3" does not exist`, so Helm decided to install it, instead of doing the upgrade.
 The rest of the output is the same as the one you saw in the previous chapter.
 It contains the list of the resources created from the Chart as well as the post-installation instructions.

 W> ## A note to minishift users
 W>